top of page

 SOLIHULL & STRATFORD-UPON-AVON COLLEGE

-Dewi has been a freelance part time lecturer at the college since 2019 and has directed students in a number of productions as well as tutoring them to complete their UAL Level 3 Diploma in Performing Arts on the Acting pathway.
+Dewi has been engaged as a freelance, part-time lecturer at the College since 2019.
+During this time, he has directed students in a range of productions and provided academic and practical guidance to support their completion of the UAL Level 3 Diploma in Performing and Production Arts (Acting pathway).

 AUDITION TECHNIQUE